MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 This data set will enable us to perform a broad set of queries around who was given access to an application, role information, and the associated timeframe.
 Note that these are sample queries, and your data and specific requirements may vary from what is shown here.

 >[!NOTE]
 > Larger tenants may experience throttling / 429 errors that will be handled by the MS Graph module.
+Azure Data Explorer may also limit file upload sizes.

 In these PowerShell scripts, we'll export selected properties from the Entra objects to JSON files.
 The data from these exported properties will then be used to generate custom reports in Azure Data Explorer.
 The specific properties below, were included in these examples, because we're using this data to illustrate the types of reports you can create in Azure Data Explorer.
 Since your specific reporting needs will likely vary from what is shown below, you should include the specific properties in these scripts that you're interested in viewing in your reports, however you can follow the same pattern shown below to help build your scripts.